 Struggle No More: A Counselor’s Ethical Connection in Counseling

 The Sutherland Center, LLC is pleased to present our continuing education workshops.
-Our innovative and interactive workshop “Struggle No More: A Counselor’s Ethical Connection in Counseling” has been approved by LPCA #7022-17M for 6 ethics continuing education hours for LPCs, LCSWs, LMFTs and mental health professionals.
+Our innovative and interactive workshop “Struggle No More: A Counselor’s Ethical Connection in Counseling” has been approved by LPCA #7926-18M for 6 ethics continuing education hours for APCs, LPCs, LCSWs, LMFTs and other mental health professionals.

-The next workshop will take place on Saturday, October 6, 2018 at the Douglasville Conference Center in Douglasville, GA from 9:00am to 4:30pm and will continue every even month.
+The next workshop will take place on Saturday, December 1, 2018 at the Douglasville Conference Center in Douglasville, GA from 9:00am to 4:30pm.

 The Elements of Fatherhood program works to encourage and educate males about the role of fatherhood.
 Using our C.I.R. model (Commited.
 Involved.
 Responsible.) both youth and adults will learn how their words and actions affect their children.
 They will also be taught about the positive benefits of having a relationship with their child.